-Please note this list is not exhaustive and we look at each request on a case by case basis.
+Please note this list is not exhaustive and we look at each form on a case by case basis.

-To notify the UK NA of a shortened mobility, please use the short duration request form.
+To notify the UK NA of a shortened mobility, please use this form.

 Note: The UK NA does not require beneficiaries to submit a Short Duration Request form for early returns due to Covid-19.